victorkashirin/CellaVCV/docs/Cella_Manual.md

 <img src="images/Integral.png" alt="Cella - Integral" style="height: 380px;">

 The **Integral** module is a signal integrator.
 In simple terms, one can think of it like a bucket: it accumulates or "charges up" when a positive voltage is fed into its input, and it subtracts or "loses charge" when a negative voltage is applied.
 The output voltage reflects this accumulated total.
-If the input is zero, the output (ideally) remains constant, unless a "leak" is introduced.
+If the input is zero, the output remains constant, unless a "leak" is introduced.

+In other words, its like a memory cell: it can store the value, similar to flip-flop circuit or sample-and-hold, although value update mechanism is different.

+Integrator is a key component of analog computing circuits, including modelling of chaotic equations.
+It can also be used in cybernetic synthesis, see more in Nathan Ho's [post](https://nathan.ho.name/posts/cybernetic-synthesis/).
+But it can have many general applications, especially in generative music.

-#### **Key Features / Controls**
+### **Key Features / Controls**

 * **RATE:** This knob, in conjunction with the three-position rate range switch (see below), sets the integration rate in Hertz (Hz).
 This rate determines how many volts the output will change per second for a 1 Volt DC input.
 For example, if the effective rate is set to 1 Hz, a constant +1V input will cause the output to rise by 1V per second (assuming no leak).
 A -1V input would cause it to fall by 1V per second.
 Turning the knob clockwise increases this rate.